 The sixth form careers lead advising a student about work experience

 Careers advice and support

-All Health Futures UTC students benefit from extensive careers advice and signposting to help them on their journey through education and into the world of work, higher education, apprenticeship or specialist training.
+At Health Futures students benefit from extensive careers advice from staff, practising professionals and qualified careers advisers.
+This supports them on their journey through education and into the world of work, higher education, apprenticeship or specialist training.